YusukeYoshihiro/YusukeYoshihiro/README.md

  :ballot_box_with_check:  E ··· Expansion 　:globe_with_meridians:

-##### Furthermore, " F.A.B.E " is based on my Japanese name of Mandarin characters, also comes from " Faber " which means "creator" in Latin.
+##### Furthermore, " F.A.B.E " is based on my Japanese name of Kanji, also comes from " Faber " which means "creator" in Latin.
 Thus, I'm a creator in the fields of IT.